kingsdigitallab/crossreads/docs/external-dependencies.md

 to external services or resources.
 Mainly as a consequence of a changing domain.

+You can see the linkage of a running instance of the annotating environment on the Settings tab.

+To change the linkage in your instance you can edit `app/settings.mjs`.
+But be aware that changing the values sometimes need to be accompanied by a conversion of the data files.
+The following sections cover the main categories.

 # Tokens in the TEI

 [See Github issue #108](https://github.com/kingsdigitallab/crossreads/issues/gh-108)